Getting Started

 queries = aiosql.from_path("blogs.sql", "sqlite3")

 In the case of blogs.sql we expect the following two methods to be available.
 The username parameter of get_user_blogs will substitute in for the :username variable in the SQL.
+Standard SELECT statements return a generator, i.e. something which can be iterated upon, for instance with a for loop.
+Just cast the result to list to get an actual list.
+The generator returns what the underlying driver returns, usually tuples.

-def get_all_blogs(self) -> List:
+def get_all_blogs(self) -> Generator[Any]:

 pass

-def get_user_blogs(self, username: str) -> List:
+def get_user_blogs(self, username: str) -> Generator[Any]:

 pass